Breadcrumb Navigation:Home > Veterans' Educational Benefits FAQ

 Effective Fall 2012, VA will no longer pay for study abroad unless studying abroad is a graduation requirement in your program.
 Previously, VA would cover tuition associated with the study abroad as long as the courses were applicable to graduation in the students major.
 Now VA will only pay if the actual study abroad is a requirement.

 Tuition and fees are only sent by VA after cashiers office census day.
 For Fall and Spring term this date is the 10th class date and in the summer sessions it is the 4th class date.
-This is the last day changes can be made in student accounts and so the VA Office must wait for this date to pass to ensure that no other charges are being posted/deleted before we can report the figures to VA for payment.
+This is the last day changes can be made in student accounts and so the NC State Veterans' Education Office must wait for this date to pass to ensure that no other charges are being posted/deleted before we can report the figures to VA for payment.
 VA will typically release the payment within 2-3 weeks after the report is made.

 VA pays on the 1st of the month for the previous month.
 Please keep in mind that since you are only paid for days you are enrolled in school, some months will be prorated based on enrollment status.